 The Hotel Monaco in Seattle is one of 60+ sustainable hotels where Kimpton has implemented over 100 practices to help preserve and sustain the Earth.
 They’ve made great efforts to use non-toxic cleaning supplies reuse, reduce and recycle.
 The onsite restaurant, Sazerac also practices some incredible green initiatives.
 Chef Jason McClure prefers using almost all local and sustainable products whenever possible including sustainable seafood.
 He also recycles his cooking oil by turning it into fuel used for cooking.
 If you’re picking up a meal to go from Sazerac, take note of the utensils which are made of corn and not the traditional takeout plastic.
 Kimpton also partners with the Trust For Public Land and the Nature Conservancy, donating a portion of the daily room rates to both initiatives helping keep America green.

-New York City might be clouded in smog pretty often, but the Element Times Square is committed to spreading some greenery to the Big Apple past Central Park.
+Element Times Square in New York is committed to spreading some greenery to the Big Apple past Central Park.
 Each room is outfitted with recycling bins to help you sort your waste, filtered water to reduce the need for bottled water and dispensers for their green bath products.
 The hotel is stylish and modern with carpets made from recycled content, low VOC paint and tons of natural light gliding in through the large windows.
 The hotel is kept sparkling clean with green cleaning products and hotel guests are encouraged to participate in the towel reuse program.
 After all, imagine the amount of water it takes to clean a towel that’s been barely used!